Armadale Pier, Ardvasar, Isle of Skye, IV45 8RS

 Rubha Phoil is a beautiful place, but please be aware that this is not ‘glamping’!
 This is a living, working site managed by volunteers and following permaculture principles.
 We reuse and recycle everything we can and the overall feel is very much make-do-and-mend.
 We love it this way and we hope you will too.

-Our paths are often muddy and due to the fact that this is a lightly-managed woodland, there are natural trip hazards such as tree roots throughout the walkways.
+Our paths are in a lightly-managed woodland, there are natural trip hazards such as tree roots throughout the walkways.
 The pathways also pass cliff edges, and you may climb down to our rocky shores.You are advised that in visiting nature at Rubha Phoil, you willingly accept responsibility for yourself and for your own safety.

 Sorry we cannot allow dogs on our land or accommodation.
 We grow food on our site and we don’t like dog pee or poo on our plate.
 Our animals, domestic and wild are really scared of dogs.